elysaccek/Large-Number-Arithmetic-Operations/README.md

 as it consists of a single header file.

 ## Notes
-Currently it only does addition and multiplication.
-It only works with positive numbers.
+Currently it only does addition, subtraction and multiplication.
+Both negative and positive numbers can be used in multiplication.
+Only use positive numbers on other arithmetic operations.

 ## Usage
 ```cpp